 With over 20 years of farming experience, we are happy to be able to grow for you high quality and delicious certified organic culinary and healing herbs, fresh nutritional vegetables, as well as beautiful flowers.
 We also have two acres dedicated to pollinator habitat.

 To purchase, visit us at the market.
 NEW for 2020 you will be able to purchase our products online and select on farm pick up!
 You can also call or email.
 We accept cash and credit cards.
 Looking for wholesale?
 Contact us!

 Here’s an example of what you can expect.
 This is not a complete list and due to unforeseen acts of nature, we may not always have what is here.

-Fresh and Dried Culinary and Medicinal Herbs: anise hyssop, many varieties of basils, bergamot, calendula, chamomile, cilantro, comfrey, dill, echinacea, ginger, hops, lavender, lemon grass, lovage, milky oats, mints, nasturtium, oregano, parsley, raspberry leaf, rosemary, sage, thyme, tulsi, and valerian root.
+Fresh and Dried Culinary and Medicinal Herbs: anise hyssop, arnica, many types of basils, bergamot, burdock, calendula, catnip, chamomile, cilantro, comfrey, dill, echinacea, ginger, hops, lavender, lemon balm, lemon grass, lovage, marshmallow, motherwort, milky oats, mints, mugwort, nasturtium, nettles, oregano, parsley, raspberry leaf, rhubarb, rosemary, rose, sages, thyme, tulsi, valerian, wormwood, and yarrow.
 Transplants: an assortment of organic certified veggies, herbs, and flowers that we grow here on our farm from seeds or cuttings.
-Fresh Veggies: baby greens, lettuce (head and baby), beans, beets, carrots, cukes, garlic, kale, onions, peas, peppers, radishes, spinach, squash, and tomatoes.
-Fresh Cut Flowers: market bouquets, peonies, and sunflowers.
+Fresh Veggies: baby greens, lettuce (head and baby), beans, beets, carrots, cukes, garlic, kale, peas, peppers, radishes, spinach, squash, and tomatoes.
+Fresh Cut Flowers: market bouquets, herbal bouquets, peonies, and sunflowers.
 We also grow many edible flowers and dye plants.

 Outdoors-May through October every Saturday from 7:30 am to 12:00 pm at The Sara Hardy Downtown Farmers Market located in Traverse City, Michigan.